jeffSweeney/LearningApp_Pages/README.md

 # LearningApp_Pages
-This repo will host the remote JSON we'll be retrieving over the network
+This repo will host the remote JSON we'll be retrieving over the network in the LearningApp